baby636/smartbch-flipstarter/static/campaigns/1/en/proposal.md

 ## Budgeting
 For phase 1 I want to realize the core feature set.
 With the ambitious roadmap of the SmartBCH project this tool will be invaluable for any user of the SmartBCH chain and I therefore want to deliver it to them fast.

 I am requesting a total of 30 BCH for phase 1.
 I intend to spend around 300-400 hours in total.
-This will deliver the decentralized application and will be expanded upon in phase 2.
+This will deliver the phase 1 application and will be expanded upon in phase 2.

 I have reserved 20 BCH for the core application in phase 1 (around 200-300 hours budgetted to complete the feature list in phase 1).
 I have reserved 10 BCH for the visual design (around 100 hours to create a UI design that can also carry over to phase 2).